joebrew/vilaweb/analyses/wikipedia/README.md

 At the other end of the spectrum, Catalan unionist politicians' Spanish Wikipedia pages got far more visits than their Catalan counterparts.
 Xavier García Albiol's Spanish page got 5 times as much traffic as his Catalan page.
 For every 1 visit to Miquel Iceta's Catalan page, there were more than 7 visits to his Spanish page.
 For Inés Arrimadas, the ratio of Spanish-to-Catalan visits was 12.
 Only the very well-known Catalan pro-independence politicians get more views in Spanish than in Catalan.

-Clearly, there is a disconnect in interest politicians across different linguistic groups.
+Clearly, there is a disconnect in interest in politicians across different linguistic groups.
 Spanish Wikipedia pages for exiled and imprisoned Catalan politicians saw very little traffic, whereas the Catalan pages for these politicians saw high levels.
 By the same token, Catalan-language traffic to unionist politicians' pages was very low.

 "Internationalization": English page-views
 ------------------------------------------